 It’s important to note that many of these technologies and features can be costly to repair and replace and, therefore, may also contribute in some ways to increased insurance premiums.
 That may not negate the discount provided, but it can reduce how much actual savings a policyholder experiences.

 Other car insurance coverage for a Range Rover

-Each state except New Hampshire and Virginia has requirements for the minimum amount of insurance that drivers need to drive legally.
-Though minimum liability coverage is typically much cheaper than full coverage insurance, Range Rover owners may prefer to consider higher liability limits.
+State-mandated liability coverage is usually cheap, but Range Rover owners may prefer to consider higher liability limits.
+High-end vehicles can signal “wealth” and become targets for staged accident insurance fraud.
 Most insurance experts recommend purchasing as much liability insurance as you can reasonably afford, since higher limits provide greater protection for your finances in the long run.
-The higher your liability limits, the less likely you will be to pay out-of-pocket if you are sued for injuries or damages you cause in an accident.
+The higher your liability limits, the less likely you will pay out-of-pocket if you are sued for injuries or damage you cause in an accident.

 - $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible